SaicharanBinigari/SQLProjects/WorldAnalysis/README.md

-The provided is the World Data set provided by MySQL consists of three tables: City, Country, and Country Language.
+This  is the Default World Data set provided by MySQL and it consists of three tables: City, Country, and Country Language.

 **City Table:**